Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Click here to order

-Generally, protein and fat are unnecessary during exercise, but protein is important for post run recovery.
+Generally, protein and fat are unnecessary during exercise, but protein is important for recovery foods.

 Most people do not spread protein throughout the day, which is one of the most important cardinal rules of protein for runners.